d4wner/url_fuzz/README.md

 1.add waf detect

 #upadte 2016.03.07
-1.ready to use
+1.ready to use demo.
-2.server.py as background runing...
+2.pyweb/server.py as background runing...
-3.pentest_api.py as burp_extender
+3.pyburp/pentest_api.py as burp_extender..
+4.pyweb/log.txt will log what you successed...
 4.you can check:
 ---------------
 -xss_detect